hamadsuniverse/aws-codepipeline-user-guide/doc_source/concepts-devops-example.md

 1. The next action in the **Prod Stage** is a unit test project created in CodeBuild and configured as a test action in the pipeline\.

 1. The unit tested code is next worked on by a deploy action in the **Prod Stage** that deploys the application to a production environment\.
 After the deploy action completes successfully, the final action in the stage is an integration testing project created in CodeBuild and configured as a test action in the pipeline\.
-The test action calls to shell scripts that install and run a test tool, such as a link checker, on the web application\.
+The test action calls shell scripts that install and run a test tool, such as a link checker, on the web application\.
 After successful completion, the output is a built web application and a set of test results\.

 Developers can add actions to the pipeline that deploy or further test the application after it is built and tested for each change\.